 We organise holidays for people with visual impairment who may lack the confidence to travel independently, or to provide respite for carers.

-We run multiple events across the West Midlands every year to raise funds, awareness of the work of Focus Birmingham, both within potential users of our services and the wider community.
+We run events across the West Midlands every year to raise both funds and awareness of the work of Focus Birmingham across the wider community.
 Please click here In Your Area to find out what events are taking place.